mostafasy/mezzio-debugbar/README.md

 return ArrayUtils::merge(
     $aggregator->getMergedConfig(),
     [
-// here write the default Value to your custom value .as example add doctrine-
+// here you can overload the default Values .as example add doctrine collector or fileStorge
         'debugbar'     => [
             'disable'    => false,
             'collectors' => [